dufernandes/derdiedas/README.md

 ## Database

-In order to make things simpler, here only embedded H2 database is used.
+In order to make things simpler, by default embedded H2 database is used while running the software locally.
 Also, the application is always run and tested (integration tests) using the embedded tomcat.
-Should one decide to change for a external, more robust database, and to an external Tomcat, in a server, for instance, one should only setup more configuration.
+Should one decide to change for a external, more robust database, and to an external Tomcat, in a server, for instance, one should only change the setup for that.

 ## Accessing local H2 database